crummy/ambihue/README.md

 This is intended to provide a an experience similar to the amBX lighting system: http://www.ambx.com/

+Requirements:
+* Uses PIL to grab your screen

 Limitations:
 * Might only work with windowed/fullscreen windowed programs?
-* Doesn't seem to take brightness into account
-* Hardcoded to use light #2

 Usage:
-* python gamehue.py
+* python gamehue.py <hubIP> <lightID>

+Credit:
+* Thanks to studioimaginaire; I use their Python interface for the Hue hub.